Wrapped In Jamie Border Pattern

 Border Round 25 Left-Handed

-Ss into the top of the first sc of the starting corner. – 51 sts plus ch2 corner space per side
+Ss into the first sc of the starting corner. – 51 sts plus ch2 corner space per side

 Hint: The dcbb is behind the popcorn st from the previous round.
-The sc in BLO are directly above the dtr2tog from Round 24
+The sc in BLO are directly above the 2TOG-A from Round 24

 26.1 – sc in BLO of indicated stitches